PanasonicConnect/notify-teams-workflows-webhook/README-en.md

 ### Users

 Mention can be made by specifying the users parameter.
-Comments in the following json are included for illustrative purposes, but comments cannot be included in the actual json.
+Comments in the following JSON are included for illustrative purposes, but comments cannot be included in the actual JSON.

 ```JSON
 [